Jackie Clune: Personal life

 In 2001, Clune met Heartbeat actor and stunt performer Richard Hannant, who was the fire officer at the Arts Theatre where she was performing, and started a relationship with him.
 Eleven months later she became pregnant with their first child, a daughter, Saoirse.
 The couple went on to have triplets (2005), and married in 2008.

-Clune has been on the general council of the Equity Committee since 2013 and (August 2020) has been chosen as vice president.
+Clune has been on the general council of the Equity Committee since 2013 and in August 2020 was elected vice president.